lisa-ufersa/django-quickproject/README.md

 ~~~
 #### Django Models (ORM)

-Django Rest Framework (DRF) uses Django's powerful Object-Relational Mapping (ORM) system to interact with databases and manage data persistence in Web APIs.
+DRF uses Django's powerful Object-Relational Mapping (ORM) system to interact with databases and manage data persistence in Web APIs.
 The DRF ORM builds upon Django's ORM, allowing developers to work with API resources as Python objects and easily perform CRUD (Create, Retrieve, Update, Delete) operations on the underlying database.
 Through the use of Django models, developers can define the data structure of their API resources, including fields, relationships, and constraints.
 The ORM abstracts the complexities of SQL queries and database interactions, making it easier to work with data and eliminating the need for writing raw SQL queries.
 Additionally, the DRF ORM supports various database backends, enabling developers to switch between databases seamlessly, providing flexibility and scalability in building APIs.
 Overall, the DRF ORM simplifies data management and database operations, allowing developers to focus on creating robust and efficient Web APIs with Django Rest Framework.

 Example: